 The Port of Houston Sail is a free, 90-minute tour of the Port of Houston about the Sam Houston.
 Learn about the history of the seaport as you watch ocean freighters and barges navigate the 50-mile channel.
 The tour is free, but reservations are required.

 The Houston Center for Contemporary Craft showcases the work of local and national artists who use fiber, metal, glass, clay and wood.
-Lawndale Arts Center has four galleries with annually changing exhibits.

-9. Get a free tour guide from the Houston Greeter Program.
+9. Get a Free Tour Guide from the Houston Greeter Program

 The Houston Greeter Program provides volunteer hosts for up to four hours to introduce visitors to local attractions.
 The service is free, and METRORail provides free passes for visitors and greeters.